One-Shot Distributed Source Simulation: As Quantum as it Can Get: Entangled State Source Simulation

-where $F(\cdot,\cdot)$ is the fidelity and $H_{n}$ is the Harmonic number. \end{theorem} This means that Alice and Bob, when given the proper seed state $\ket{\mu(n)}$, can prepare the target state $\ket{\varphi}_{AB}$ using local operations and zero communication.
+where $F(\cdot,\cdot)$ is the fidelity and $H_{n} = \sum_{k=1}^{n} \frac{1}{k}$ is the Harmonic number. \end{proposition} This means that Alice and Bob, when given the initial state $\ket{\mu(n)}$, can prepare the target state $\ket{\varphi}_{AB}$ using local operations and zero communication.
 In this sense it seems the natural extension of distributed source simulation to the quantum setting.
 However, there are technical distinctions.
-Specifically, while in both cases the seed state is (at least approximately) preserved, in embezzling, the remaining seed state is (approximately) decoupled from the target state.
-This has the further advantage of allowing the seed state to be used in further protocols in exchange for further degrading the total approximation, which we note none of the correlation of formations could guarantee.
+In standard distributed source simulation, the classical register remains correlated with the output registers $A,C$, but when one embezzles, the $A,C$ registers are decoupled from the initial registers as is captured by the tensor product.
+This decoupling has the further advantage of allowing the initial state to be used in further protocols in exchange for further degrading the total approximation, which we note none of the correlation of formations could guarantee.
+We remark that when such a decoupling property holds for the input and output, such an input is known as a `catalyst.'
+That is, the state $\ket{\mu(n)}$ in Proposition \ref{prop:embezzling} is a catalyst (See \cite{Datta-2023a} for a recent review on catalytic transformations).
 These similarities and distinctions are summarized in Fig \ref{fig:DSS-vs-EDSS}.
+Given these distinctions, we separately analyze the cases where the input resource is required to stay decoupled and the case where it is not.
+We call these `Catalytic Entangled Source Simulation' and `Entangled Source Simulation' to distinguish between them.
+The primary result of this section is that entangled source simulation with the seed restricted to an embezzling state (Proposition \ref{prop:embezzling}) and free classical correlation is a natural analogue of distributed source simulation to the fully quantum setting and obtain a near-tight characterization of this setting (Theorem \ref{thm:Emb-EoS}).
+The identification of this being the appropriate analogue is obtained through analysis of different variants of catalytic and non-catalytic entangled state source simulation, which makes up the rest of the section.